 The average DIY enthusiast is not afraid to push the boundaries.
-They’ll spend hours on YouTube.com looking into reviews from pro detailers, just to gain an extra few HP, improve cornering, even get a few extra miles on a new set of tires.
+They’ll spend hours on YouTube.com looking into reviews from pro detailers, just to gain an extra few HP, improve cornering, or get a few extra miles out of a set of tires.

-In recent years, a growing DIY trend is looking for better ways of improving paint protection and shine.
-The DIY ceramic coating was perfectly made to accomplish this task.
+In recent years, a growing DIY trend is looking for better ways of improving paint protection and shine, and DIY ceramic coating was made to accomplish this task.

 So, how do you select the right ceramic coating for your car?
-That’s the topic of today’s AvalonKing.com blog.
+That’s the topic of today’s blog upload.
 Let’s explore some of the tips for choosing a ceramic coating based on several criteria.
 We’ll outline some of the pros and cons of each, and help you make an informed decision.

 Comparing the Contenders

 You’re searching for a ceramic coating for your car – so, where do you start?
 It’s kind of funny, but you’d be surprised how often a car owner knows what they want – they’re just not sure how to get there.
 Such is the case with choosing a ceramic coating.

 The fastest growing consumer segment is automotive aftercare is ceramic coatings.
 There are professional-grade options like Ceramic Pro 9H, Opticoat, and others that are applied by professional auto salons.
 Then you’ve got the ever-expanding DIY nano ceramic coating market, and a slew of spray-on coatings that enter the mix.